Skip to content

 Release notes have no independent draft / published state machine.
 Their publishing state follows the parent WorldModel version’s lifecycle:

-• While the parent version is in draft state, the release notes are mutable — operators (and the Operations Agent on initial proposal) create and revise the content.
+• While the parent version is in draft state, the release notes are mutable — operators create and revise the content.

 • At version publication, the release notes are locked in alongside the version mint and surfaced on the public WorldModelCard.
 Edits are rejected from that point forward.